Skip to content

 Negative

-• We commit to maintaining plugin API stability; breaking changes need a deprecation cycle
+• We commit to maintaining plugin API stability for the type contract; breaking changes to PanoramaEventName need a deprecation cycle even with no runtime

 Neutral